Abdullakhan110100100/Pixelattor/README.md

 # Conclusion
 We created an event driven pixelator that will run everytime an image (not sure what will happen if any other object is uploaded since I only tested images) is uploaded to the source bucket and then a lambda function is triggered that will run and generate the different images for the different pixels and upload them to the destination bucket.
-Here is the original image I uploaded (path to original image) and here are the images uploaded into the destination bucket (Path to destination bucket) # bruh
+Here is the original image I uploaded ([original image](https://github.com/Abdullakhan110100100/Pixelattor/blob/main/Images/Images_original_processed/original.jpg)) and here are the images uploaded into the destination bucket (Various pixelated images 8X8 https://github.com/Abdullakhan110100100/Pixelattor/blob/main/Images/Images_original_processed/pixelated-8x8-aotm.jpg,  16X16 https://github.com/Abdullakhan110100100/Pixelattor/blob/main/Images/Images_original_processed/pixelated-16x16-aotm.jpg, 32X32 https://github.com/Abdullakhan110100100/Pixelattor/blob/main/Images/Images_original_processed/pixelated-32x32-aotm.jpg, 48X48 https://github.com/Abdullakhan110100100/Pixelattor/blob/main/Images/Images_original_processed/pixelated-48x48-aotm.jpg )